nillumcm2/embsys100/assignment04/answers.md

 0800’068: 0x6015 STR R5, [R2]

+The registers are being directly changed with the values in the R2 and R0;

 2.
 a.
 The values are passed by be stored into registers R0, R1, R2, and R3, but it then stores the values of R0 into the SP, and then uses R0 for a different value.